craftcms/cms/docs/plugins/controllers.md

 Action methods begin with the prefix “action”, followed by a description of what the method does (for example, `actionSaveIngredient()`).

-To create a controller, first create a new controllers/ subfolder within your plugin’s folder.
+To create a controller, first create a new `controllers/` subfolder within your plugin’s folder.
 Then create a new file in that folder, named with this format:

 ```
 [PluginHandle]_[ControllerName]Controller.php
 ```

-If your plugin name is “Cocktail Recipes”, and you’re writing a controller to handle ingredient actions, the file would be named “CocktailRecipes_IngredientsController.php”.
+If your plugin name is “Cocktail Recipes”, and you’re writing a controller to handle ingredient actions, the file would be named `CocktailRecipes_IngredientsController.php`.

 Create a new class in that file, with the same name as the filename: